-In addition, a patient may need to change their skincare regime and introduce active ingredients such as retinoids or acid based creams to support their successful outcomes.
+In addition, a patient may need to change their skincare regime and introduce active ingredients to support their successful outcomes.
+These may include options such as retinoids or acid based creams.
 Any chemical peel must be managed carefully to minimise the potential for side effects.

 Good aftercare advice is a key component to a well-thought-out treatment plan, too.